vEnhance/1802/src/flux.typ

 The point of separating the shorthand is to make these correspond to $bf(n)$ and $dif S$ respectively.

+Personally, I don't see the point of decomposing the information like this, since you need the entire cross product when you do calculation anyway.
+But a lot of people do it.
 So by popular request,
 here's a version of @table-magic-cross-prod-scalint that separates the components.
 I think this separation only really helps with the fourth and fifth rows,